autopi-io/documentation/README.md

 npm run gensidebars
 ```

-If you add new pages to the docs, you can run the following script to generate the configuration for the sidebar of the website.
+If you add new pages to the docs, you can run the above script to generate the configuration for the sidebar of the website.

 ## Build